 4. Underwriting

-Underwriting is the stage where the lender closely analyzes the borrower’s financial information to determine how much funding can be offered — and under what terms.
+Underwriting is the next stage where the lender carefully examines the borrower’s financial information to decide how much funding can be offered and under what terms.

 - Credit scores